MeerMusik/LinuxScripts/README.md

 1. The X86 Script relies on Libraries which are partially only available through AUR
     1. I have disabled wxSecretStore and wxMediaCtrl for that reason.
 If you want to use those, set the Boolean Value from "OFF" to "ON"
 2. For other Distributions, make sure you have Access to the Lib32 Variants of for example 'secretstore' and 'gstplayer-1.0.so'
-   1. X86_64 Distributions keep getting rid of more Lib32 Libraries over time.
+   1. X86_64 Distributions will remove more Lib32 Libraries over time.
 Therefore, the above List is based on the last time I tried to build wxWidgets with basic Functionality in December 2021

 ## Other Tools
 Hard Dependencies or recommended Libraries.